erglo/wow-mission-report-button-plus/README.md

 ### Known Issues

++ When opening the garrison landing page of Draenor with an *upgraded* character an recursion error occurs.
+The game expects a list with mission details but receives empty values instead.
+I will tend to this as soon as possible, but it seems to be a sever-side problem at first glance.
-+ [FIXED] When using MRBP together with *cfxfox*'s addon [War Plan](https://beta.curseforge.com/wow/addons/war-plan) the minimap button's right-click handler was overridden showing only War Plan's dropdown menu.
++ [FIXED] When using MRBP together with *cfxfox*'s add-on [War Plan](https://beta.curseforge.com/wow/addons/war-plan) the minimap button's right-click handler was overridden showing only War Plan's dropdown menu.
 This has been fixed.
 *In case of other addons doing something similar I added the slash command `hook`, which simply re-registers the MRBP's button hooks (tooltip + right-click menu).*
 + As soon as you unlock a command table the minimap button doesn't update automatically.
 The add-on gathers this information only once at startup in order to save memory.
 You need to reload the UI manually, eg. by typing `/reload` in the chat frame.
 Logging-out and -in again also works.
   I will tend to this as soon as possible.